Combined Counties Football League: History

 The league was renamed on 18 June 1978 when the Surrey Senior League underwent a metamorphosis to try to attract clubs from outside the county.
 The expanded league was initially called the Home Counties League but there was an objection to the title from the Home Counties Conference, which forced the league to change its name.

 The league had a verbal agreement with the Surrey County Football Association to revert to a similar title to the former league – the Surrey Senior Football League.
 However, this name was later rejected as the Surrey County Football Association intended to reform the Surrey Senior League at a later date.
-It was first suggested by the FA that the league should be called the Corinthian Football League, but this was frowned upon by the Athenian Football League within which the old Corinthian Football League was incorporated.
+It was first suggested by the FA that the league should be called the Corinthian Football League, but this was frowned upon by the Athenian Football League within which the old Corinthian Football League had been incorporated.
 The alternative suggestion, the Combined Counties Football League, was approved for the 1979–80 season.

 With increasing numbers for the 1981–82 season, the clubs were split into two equal divisions: the Eastern Division and the Western Division.
 The winners then met in a two-legged play-off final, with Ash United winning 3–0 in aggregate against Malden Town.
 The league reverted to a single division for the 1982–83 season.

 The league began with nine founder-member clubs and continued to steadily grow, resulting in the league becoming a feeder to the Isthmian League in 1984 with 16–18 teams usually competing in the Combined Counties Football League.
 Southwick became the first team promoted to the Isthmian League from a feeder club in 1985, and Chertsey Town followed a year later.

 In 1987, the league announced a four-year sponsorship agreement with Dan-Air worth a five figure sum.
 As part of the agreement, the league became known as the Dan-Air Football League and a representative team was introduced.
 The Dan-Air Class Elite Cup was also launched in 1989.

 The Dan-Air Youth League was formed for the 1991–92 season and opened to youth teams from all member clubs.
 However, the league attracted just seven clubs for the inaugural season and reluctantly abandoned the competition after one year.
 With the Dan-Air sponsorship coming to an end at the end of the season, the league agreed a sponsorship deal with Parasol Professional Portrait Photography and became known as the Parasol Combined Counties Football League.
 The League Challenge Cup became known as the Parasol Challenge Cup, and the Dan-Air Class Elite Cup was replaced by the Frazer Freight Vase with sponsorship from Frazer Freight International.